Kingfisher Bay Resort K’gari Review

 Click here to check prices and availability for Kingfisher Bay Resort

-Bedtime at Kingfisher Bay Resort
+Rooms at Kingfisher Bay Resort

 There is a wide range of accommodation on offer at Kingfisher Bay, including hotel rooms, villas, houses and lodges to suit all group sizes and budgets.

-We stayed in a Family Resort Room, which comprises two adjoining hotel rooms.
-This was perfect for our family of four and with each room comfortably sleeping three people (they have two queen beds and two singles), this would be good for larger families too.
+This is perfect for a family of four, and with each room comfortably sleeping three people (they have two queen beds and two singles), this would be good for larger families too.

 Kingfisher Bay Resort private deck